wellbyt3/audit-process/README.md

 ### Happy Pass
 Now that I've got a high-level overview of the system, I know how I'm going to want to approach the first pass of my manual review.

-Open the "Project Tracker" document and being manually reviewing each contract and entry point.
+Open the "Audit Tracker" document and being manually reviewing each contract and entry point.

 Notes:
 -Always review the constructor / initializers first so I know how state is initialized
 - For each entry point, make sure to define what input parameter looks like.
 Use the protocol's test to find the "happy path" input values.
-- Audit in layers, making sure to write each internal / external call in the project tracker to avoid distraction (create a document showing how to actual do this with some examples).
+- Audit in layers, making sure to write each internal / external call in the Audit Tracker to avoid distraction (create a document showing how to actual do this with some examples).
 - Use the following tags:
   - @audit-issue when I find a bug
   - @audit-check when there's some action item / task I'm assigning myself (e.g. attack ideas, questions I need to answer, etc.)